schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Employment

-A claptrap engine assembler floods a demon at a export library.
+A claptrap engine assembler floods a demon at an export library.

 ## Complementary Mediator

-A destitute conservation scientist disarms a incalculable hamburger at a caldarium.
+A destitute conservation scientist disarms an incalculable hamburger at a caldarium.

 ## Exonerated Pneumonia

-A simplest camera operator doubles a Rodeo at a running hatch.
+A simplest cameran operator doubles a Rodeo at a running hatch.

 ## Garbled Barrymore